relessawy/bpa-workshop-guide/1_import-project.md

 - You’ve entered **MySpace**, initially this is empty
 - Right now there are no projects in your space.
 You can either
-  1. create a new project
+  1. Create a new project
-  2. import an existing one
+  2. Import an existing one
-  3. or try one of the ready samples
+  3. Or try one of the ready samples

 ---

-- Let’s go ahead and import a project, click on the **Import Project** button
+- Let’s go ahead and import a project, click on the **Import Project** button.
+- You will now see the following **Import Project** dialog.

 ![AddProject]({% image_path import_project.png %}){:width="600px”}

-- In the **Repository URL** field enter the following URL: **https://github.com/relessawy/procurement-process**
+- Copy the In the the following URL: **https://github.com/relessawy/procurement-process** and paste it in the **Repository URL** field.
-- Click on the **Import** button
+- Click on the **Import** button.
+- You now see the **Import Projects** view.

 ---

 ![ImportProject]({% image_path ImportProject.png %}){:width="600px”}

-- Now click on the **procurement-process** tile to select it, then click on the **Ok** button to the top right
+- Now click on the **procurement-process** tile to select it, then click on the **Ok** button to the top right.

 ---

-- It may take a few minutes for the project to fully load, you will see this screen as **RH PAM** organizes the imported assets
+- It may take a few minutes for the project to fully load, you will see this screen as **RH PAM** organizes the imported assets.

 ![IndexingProject]({% image_path IndexingProject.png %}){:width="600px”}